antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

     - Bucket ACLs and IAM roles (individual objects) ⇒ Programmatic access only
     - Cross-Account IAM roles ⇒ Programmating and console access

-## Cross-Region Replication (CRR)
+## Same- and Cross-Region Replication (SSR/CRR)

-- Used to copy objects across Amazon S3 buckets in different AWS Regions
+- Used to copy objects across Amazon S3 buckets in the same or different AWS Regions
 - Requires versioning enabled in the bucket that we are trying to replicate
+- Copy is asynchronous and needs appropriate IAM role to S3
+- SSR use cases
-- Used for
+    - Log Aggregation
-    - Meeting compliance requirements
+    - Live replication between two accounts
+- CRR use cases
-        - Some compliance requirements dictate data storage to be in very distant locations
+    - Meeting compliance requirements that dictate data storage to be in very distant locations
-    - Minimize latency
-        - If end users are in two geographic locations, they can access objects faster if there is a copy in a nearby region
+    - Minimize latency if end users are in two geographic locations, so that they can access objects faster if there is a copy in a nearby region
-    - Increased operational efficiency
-        - Separate compute clusters in different regions can operate more efficiently on locally available data copies
+    - Increased operational efficiency by separating compute clusters in different regions, as they can operate more efficiently on locally available data copies
 - On creation of the replication rule, we can change storage class for replicated objects and we can change object ownership
-- New buckets inherit the permission from souce bucket
+- New buckets inherit the permission from source bucket
 - Objects are already in the bucket are not automatically replicated to the target bucket, so they have to be uploaded manually
 - File modifications in one bucket are replicated to the other bucket
 - Delete markers and individual version deletions are not replicated across buckets
-- Replicated data is read only
+- No chain replication

+## S3 Event Notifications

+- Rules that react to certain actions happening in the bucket
+- Can be bucket-wide, folder-specific or object-specific
+- Can filter on object name
+- Sends a notification to SNS, SQS or Lambda Functions
+- Typically deliver event notification in seconds but could take up to minutes
+- Simultaneous writes to non-versioned objects might trigger only one notification
+- Enabling Versioning ensures that every successful write will send a notification
+- Use cases
+    - Generate thumbnails from uploaded images
+    - Tag images based on name

 ## Transfer Acceleration